 As a service, I do offer password recovery.
 I am able to offer password removal and password recovery for Windows, Windows Server, Office, Word, Excel, PowerPoint, Access, Outlook, SQL, RAR, Zip, PDF, Android, iTunes, iOS and many others.

-Wow, 2013 has come and literally rushed past us quicker than I can express proper, as normal times allows.
+Wow, 2013 has come and literally rushed past us quicker than I can express.
 With time running away as it has been, I can only hope that a few of these last few moments linger for quality enjoyment.

->

-> I was able to learn several aspects of customer service and add them to the arsenal that I can now claim on my belt loop . . . if I may ever do so with out the extreme wrath of my previous employer.
+I was able to learn several aspects of customer service and add them to the arsenal that I can now claim on my belt loop . . . if I may ever do so with out the extreme wrath of my previous employer.
 I plan on going into my life skills, progress and learning in the very near future, along with my complaints!!!!!
 I am eager to use radical and immediate goals to get my arsenal progressing in a manner that I would like.

 - CompTIA Security + CERTIFIED as of April 2014

 - (ISC)2: CISSP ~ Certified Information Systems Security Professional pushed to 2016

 - PMP for PMI ~ Project Management Professional through Project Management Institute pushed to 2017

 As with these and all other forms of certification I also look at taking on tasks that deal with SQL 2012, a private intranet style wiki-style-database that will eventually/drastically provide a consistent avenue of information and platform that I look forward daily to.